cazyw/shakespeare-quotes/README.md

 ## Objective

 Create an online collection of Shakespeare quotes.
+Users can
+* submit quotes into the collection
-Users can submit quotes and search for quotes that have been tagged with certain keywords.
-Users can click on tags to pull up a selection of similarly tagged quotes.
+* search for quotes that have been tagged with certain keywords
+* tweet quotes
+* delete quotes (authentication to be added to restrict functionality)

 A rough version is up and running here: https://shakespeare-sunday.herokuapp.com/

 ## Status

 Currently working on refactoring and restructuring the code, testing and adding futher validation to the form input.
-Will look into adding: login (to delete/modify quotes), better searching of tags.

 ## Operating Instructions